yousif4111/Advance-Chatbot/README.md

 ## Problem Statment

-- 🚫 **Inefficiencies in Information Access:** Current organizational systems lack a streamlined method for accessing department-specific information, leading to delays in decision-making and inconsistencies in data retrieval.
+- 🚫 **Difficulity in Information Access:** With a huge amount of information from reports, news, chats, and all kinds of written documents, answering simple questions that can be pinpointed in a specific document becomes a challenging task.
+It requires deep diving into the material to find that information.

 - ❌ **Lack of Swift and Accurate Responses:** Existing communication channels fail to provide rapid and precise answers to queries from diverse departments, resulting in information bottlenecks and inconsistencies in data retrieval.